 - It is self-contained: it can be dowloaded by the conference organisers as a zip file and can be deployed on their website or on a USB key.

-- A copy is always hosted on the COMS server, at https://coms.events and can be directly accessed at any time.
+- A copy is always hosted on the COMS server.
 On request, access can be protected by a password.

 - The programme can be browsed filtered and searched.
 Presentations can be bookmarked on a calendar and exported.